liveprojects-melman/gaddum_app/code/README.md

  ```

 * you will need to add the ionic v1 toolkit  package to the ionic CLI:
-(little_list is an ionic v1 project (yes, we're still using ionic v1 and angularjs.
+(this is an ionic v1 project (yes, we're still using ionic v1 and angularjs.
 BECAUSE.))

 ```
 npm i -D @ionic/v1-toolkit